kwen0/shopping-cart/README.md

 # 💍 Dainty
-Dainty is a mock e-commerce jewelry site with a fully functional shopping cart, made with React.
+Dainty is an e-commerce jewelry site with a fully functional shopping cart, made with React.

 [Live demo](https://kwen0.github.io/shopping-cart/)